A combined first and second order model for a junction with ramp buffer: Introduction

-The paper is organized as follows: In Section~\ref{sec:mathematicalmodel}, we briefly recall the LWR and ARZ network model for traffic flows and introduce the combined model.
-We define the respective demand and supply functions, which determine the flux at the junction and explain the coupling conditions for different types of junctions.
-At the end of Section~\ref{sec:mathematicalmodel}, we present the numerical scheme suitable for the simulation of the combined model.
-Section~\ref{sec:Analysis_ALWR} is devoted to a theoretical discussion of the proposed combined model, where we also provide comparisons to the LWR and ARZ model.
-A discussion on Riemann problems for the combined model is given in Sections~\ref{sec:AnalysisRiemannProblems_ALWR} and~\ref{sec:AnalysisTimeCourse_LWRALWR} and the ability to capture the capacity drop is illustrated in Table~\ref{tab:fluxvalues_ex}.
-The paper concludes with numerical results for an optimal control problem including ramp metering in Section~\ref{sec:RampMetering_ALWR}.
+The paper is organized as follows: In Section~\ref{sec:trafficnetworks}, we briefly recall the LWR and ARZ model.
+Section~\ref{sec:capdrop_litreview} discusses the capacity drop.
+We construct our combined model in Section~\ref{sec:constructionofALWRmodel} with specific emphasis on the respective demand and supply functions, which determine the flux at the junction.
+The supply function is analyzed intensively in Section~\ref{sec:augmentedsupply}.
+In Section~\ref{sec:NumericalTreatment}, we present a numerical comparison for several Riemann problems in the LWR and the combined model based on the discretization in Section~\ref{sec:discretization_firstorder} and Section~\ref{sec:RP_ALWRvsLWR}.
+The ability to capture the capacity drop is illustrated in Table~\ref{tab:fluxvalues_ex}.
+Section~\ref{sec:comparison_ALWR_ARZ} presents a comparison of the combined model with second order models.
+The numerical discretization for second order models is introduced in Section~\ref{sec:discretization_secondorder} and comparisons of the combined model with second order models are drawn in Section~\ref{sec:RP_ARZvsALWR}.
+The paper concludes with numerical results for an optimal control problem for ramp metering in Section~\ref{sec:RampMetering_ALWR}.